scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

 :class:`CondensedNearestNeighbour` uses a 1 nearest neighbor rule to iteratively decide if a sample should be removed or not :cite:`hart1968condensed`.
-The algorithm is running as followed:
+The algorithm runs as follows:

 1. Get all minority samples in a set :math:`C`.
 2. Add a sample from the targeted class (class to be under-sampled) in :math:`C` and all other samples of this class in a set :math:`S`.
+3. Train a 1-KNN on `C`.
-3. Go through the set :math:`S`, sample by sample, and classify each sample using a 1 nearest neighbor rule.
+4. Go through the samples in set :math:`S`, sample by sample, and classify each one using a 1 nearest neighbor rule (trained in 3).
-4. If the sample is misclassified, add it to :math:`C`, otherwise do nothing.
+5. If the sample is misclassified, add it to :math:`C`, otherwise do nothing.
-5. Reiterate on :math:`S` until there is no samples to be added.
+6. Repeat steps 3 to 5 until all observations in `S` have been examined.

+The final dataset is `S`, containing all observations from the minority class and those from the majority that were missclassified by the 1-KNN algorithms.

 The :class:`CondensedNearestNeighbour` can be used in the following manner::